w3c/wai-media-guide/content/description.md

 *   **integrated** &mdash; the main speaker(s) provide description integrated in their speaking (which is usually best for most training videos, yet not most stories)
 *   **separate**
     *   **separate video** &mdash; description is included in the main audio track and provided in an alternative version of the video (description is usually by a different speaker so it is easily distinguishable from the main audio)
-    *   **separate file** &mdash; the description is provided in a separate audio track or a text file (must be supported by the media player)
+    *   **separate file** &mdash; the description is provided in a separate audio track or a timed text file (must be supported by the media player)

 _Who:_ Description provides content to people who are blind and others who cannot see the video adequately.